 Did you find ways to respond that relieved what you were feeling?
 Spending time with friends?
 Taking time off?
 Quitting a job that drained you to the core?

 Don’t rush.
 This is a process.
 It’s about becoming more aware now so you experience longer-term, more sustainable relief from the effects of fatigue.
 You will also have a lifelong tool at your disposal to use anytime new symptoms show up for you.
 Rather than fearing the symptom, you respond to them as much-needed feedback that somewhere in life is asking for your attention and adjustment.

-And, the most effective way I know to take a real deep dive into one’s story, and to do so honestly, is to work with a coach who has the training to help you get there.
+And, the most effective way we know is to take a real deep dive into one’s story, and to do so honestly.

 Click here for more info on our ONLINE COURSES